digitalmacgyver/viblio_faces/README.md

    in ```test/test_videos``` and on the right the output of the currently built tracker.

+   NOTE: The operation of the face detector is not deterministic, so when comparing the results with the baseline result you will not see identical output even if nothing changed.
+Look for major changes in the quantity and quality of faces detected.

-5. To deploy the build on a local development machine:
+6. To deploy the build on a local development machine:

     ```
     mkdir foo